kathleengraham/chicago-public-school-ETL/README.md

 ### EXTRACT / TRANSFORM

-Using Jupyter Notebook, we read our files using pandas and stored in data frames.
+Using Jupyter Notebook, we read our files using pandas and stored in dataframes.
 Then we cleaned and renamed columns to be ready for loading into the database.
 The steps to set up, extract, and transform are as follows:

 #### Set Up